Reflections on One Year at Encolor

 It truly feels like I got here in the blink of an eye.
 When I started, I never could’ve imagined that in just a few months we’d be operating in a federal environment attempting to threaten and devalue the very values Encolor was built on, that words central to our mission would be banned, that our industry and nation would undergo dramatic shifts, and that our core work in clean energy would be undermined and attacked.

-I’ve had the privilege of meeting colleagues across this country, and, without exaggeration, I can say I am consistently blown away by a conversation that I’ve had.
-And, if you’re reading this, I can confidently say that you are a part of this story.
+I’ve had the privilege of meeting colleagues across this country, and, without exaggeration, I can say I am consistently blown away by many a conversation.
 Thank you for being a part of our journey and contributing to shaping who we are.

 As I reflect on my time here at Encolor, I want to share a peek behind the curtain as to what I’ve learned and what makes us special: